razoumov/publish/03-domain-parallelism.md

 As we mentioned in the previous section, **Data Parallelism** is a style of parallel programming in which parallelism is driven by *computations over collections of data elements or their indices*.
-The main tool for this in Chapel is a `forall` loop -- it'll create an *appropriate* number of tasks to execute a loop, dividing the loop's iterations between them.
+The main tool for this in Chapel is a `forall` loop -- it'll create an *appropriate* number of threads to execute a loop, dividing the loop's iterations between them.

 ```
 forall index in iterand   # iterating over all elements of an array or over a range of indices